The Covered Market

 The palm-sized pies from the Pieminster stall and a coffee from Cardew & Co. — that's the local's lunch.
 Come in from Market Street for fewer crowds.

 The Covered Market has been at the centre of Oxford life since 1 November 1774, when it was built by architect John Gwynn (who also designed Magdalen Bridge) to clear the messy street markets from the surrounding roads.
-Over 250 years later, it remains a labyrinth of narrow aisles lined with more than 50 independent shops, food stalls, and cafes — and it still feels local despite sitting in the middle of the tourist district.
+Over 250 years later, it remains a labyrinth of narrow aisles lined with more than 50 independent shops, food stalls, and cafes.
+It still feels local despite sitting in the middle of the tourist district.

 Where to eat